javve/list.js/README.md

 * **sort(valueName, sortFunction)**
 Sorts the list based in values in column named `valeuName`.
 The sortFunction parameter is used if you want to make you one sort function.
+Default sort function is found here [http://my.opera.com/GreyWyvern/blog/show.dml/1671288](http://my.opera.com/GreyWyvern/blog/show.dml/1671288)

 * **search(searchString, columns)**